 “I’d argue that the pervasiveness of non-PC computing devices owes at least as much to open source platforms like Android and cloud-based infrastructure (which all depends on open source software under the bonnet) as it does to Apple.

 Lane has a good first point.
 He makes the case for the broad sweep of history applied to technology.

 It’s a complex idea and hard to do justice in passing.
 But here goes:

 This view of history says the big picture is more important than individuals.

-So, say, there would have a Russian Revolution early last century with or without Lenin’s involvement because the right conditions were all in place at the time.
+So, say, there would have been a Russian Revolution early last century with or without Lenin’s involvement because the right conditions were all in place at the time.
 Or a European would have crossed the Atlantic at the end of the Middle Ages, it just happened to Christopher Columbus working for the Spanish.

 With or without you

 In a technology context, you can read this as: The drop-off in PC sales would have happened even if Apple never made the iPhone.

 This is right.
 Towards the end of this century’s first decade, the PC market in the developed world reached saturation.
 Anyone who wanted a PC had one.